 Chandler Brook is the Middle Branch of the Royal River.
 It can be explored in sections or all at once.
 There’s something for everyone here: peaceful flatwater, fun whitewater, or true adventure navigating nearly impassable stretches of water.
 Chandler Brook can be paddled at high water levels (in the spring or after significant rain) with the exception of a few short flatwater sections that visitors will have to portage around.
-We have divided this paddling route into five sections.
+We have divided this paddling route into four sections.
 Visitors can also enjoy paddling Runaround Pond from the same boat launch at Runaround Pond Park.

 Trailhead and Boat Launch

 To reach the boat launch at Runaround Pond Park, take Exit 22 off I-295 in Freeport/Durham.
 Turn right onto ME-136 North and drive 6.2 miles.
 Turn left onto Rabbit Road and continue onto Runaround Pond Road for 1.1 miles.
 Look for the entrance to the parking area and boat launch on the right.

 Runaround Pond to Poland Range Road.
 Begin by launching at the Runaround Pond Recreation Area and paddle downstream to the Old Chandler Mill Dam.
 Then portage on river left along the walking trails and rejoin downstream of the dam.
 Some beaver dams and strainers (downed trees) can be a challenge just downstream from Runaround Pond.
 From below the dam, Chandler Brook is flatwater to Poland Range Road.
 It is easily paddled in either direction, including launching at Poland Range Road, paddling upstream to the dam, and returning to the same launch.
 At low water, the trip is best done in this upstream direction.
 Some beaver dams and strainers (downed trees) can be a challenge just downstream from Runaround Pond, but the trip is surprisingly remote and pristine.